After a car accident, you’re often in shock. When that fades, you can feel any number of different emotions – all of which are totally normal.

 Most people will eventually have to get back in the car after an accident.
 It is very normal to feel anxious about returning to driving, and driving more cautiously than before.

-This writer once had to drive home in another car immediately after an accident, since the crash happened several hours’ drive from home.
-This is not impossible, and can even be helpful in conquering your anxiety sooner.
+Driving again is possible, and can even be helpful in conquering your anxiety sooner.
 But you shouldn’t expect yourself to just “get over it” straight away, and you may find that anxious feelings arise after you have already returned to the road.

 Social withdrawal and isolation